Linaro/lava/doc/v2/installing_on_debian.rst

 .. [#f4] `buster` is the name of the next Debian release after Stretch,
          which is supported automatically via uploads to Sid (unstable).
 Buster is **not** recommended for production instances of LAVA at this time.
 The release process for buster is scheduled to start in Jan 2019.

+         When buster is released as Debian 10, it will use the suite name ``stable``, testing will get the codename of the next Debian stable release, **bullseye**, and Stretch will become ``oldstable``.

 .. [#f5] `sid` is the name of the unstable suite which never gets
          released but acts as a feed for ``testing``.
 As the name